Zero Carbon Buildings for All

 This joint initiative represents a step change in the ambition of policymakers, advocates and the private sector.

 The national governments announcing their commitment to Zero Carbon Buildings for All include Kenya, Turkey, the United Arab Emirates, and the United Kingdom.
+See here for an example of progress currently underway in the UAE.

 Financial institution supporters include African Development Bank, International Finance Corporation, Investment Fund for Developing Countries (Denmark), European Bank for Reconstruction and Development, European Investment Bank, and others.